-Canon 4000D versus Fujifilm X70
+Canon 4000D vs Fujifilm X70

-The Canon EOS 4000D and the Fujifilm X70 are two digital cameras that were announced, respectively, in February 2018 and January 2016.
+The Canon EOS 4000D and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in February 2018 and January 2016.
 The 4000D is a DSLR, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 Body comparison: Canon 4000D vs Fujifilm X70

 The side-by-side display below illustrates the physical size and weight of the Canon 4000D and the Fujifilm X70.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The X70 can be obtained in two different colors (black, silver), while the 4000D is only available in black.